How Does Therapy Work?

 Cost of therapy

 My fee per individual psychotherapy session is $170.
 Payment is due at time of service.
 A credit card will be kept on file to cover session fees, copays, etc.

 I offer day-time appointments (9 AM-3 PM) during the week.
 My services are provided exclusively via teletherapy.

 What is therapy like?

-Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
 Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.

 It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
-Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process – such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
-People seeking psychotherapy are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.
+Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process – such as reading a pertinent book, noting particular behaviors, or taking action on your goals.